 WEDNESDAY 12TH AUGUST MEETING WITH POLICE, COUNCILLOR COLIN MCGERTY AND FRANK PINNER PRINCIPAL BELL SCHOOL.
 A chance to share issues impacting on residents whilst looking at the proposals to develop a Safe Active Travel Plan for those travelling through and those living here.
 Some residents first choice in some areas would be residents parking but this is not a current option.
-Residents will have the option to work with Councillor Amanda Taylor in the future if the Council allows bids for residents parking if it is no longer paused after April 2021.
-They can ask for Council Consultation to see if residents support residents parking but there is a cost to the area requesting it and over 50% have to support the request (links to more info below) .
+Residents will have the option to work with Councillor Amanda Taylor in the future if the Council allows bids for residents parking if it is no longer paused.
+They can ask for Council Consultation to see if residents support residents parking but there is a cost to the area requesting it and over 50% have to support the request which was not reached in 2020 (links to more info below).
 Discussed was changing the exit so no right turn from Red Cross Lane, obviously it is a nuisance for those who drive.
 Yet residents said if overall it makes the roads and cycling safer combined with the fact the children cycling and walking to school will be in less danger they can see the possible value to this change.
 Residents were told of the proposal to consider moving the pedestrian crossing, there seems to be an argument in joining the cycle routes and making it safer for NHS staff cycling into the Hospital site and those also cycling into study, train, work etc. in Cambridge.

 RESIDENTS PARKING SCHEME PROCESS TO APPLY & HOW THEY WORK